dpapp-github/alfonso/README.md

 The implementation is based on the corrected analysis of the algorithm presented in:

 D. Papp and S. Yıldız.
-On "A homogeneous interior-point algorithm for nonsymmetric convex conic optimization". [https://arxiv.org/abs/1712.00492](https://arxiv.org/abs/1712.00492)
+On “A homogeneous interior-point algorithm for nonsymmetric convex conic optimization”. [https://arxiv.org/abs/1712.00492](https://arxiv.org/abs/1712.00492)

 The package also includes an implementation of the sum-of-squares optimization approach based on non-symmetric conic optimization and polynomial interpolants presented in: